stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ```

 If on the other hand we'd like to provide explicit implementations
-for both functions, we can do that as well:
+for both functions, we can do so as well:

 ```idris
 Equals Bool where